-Recon nmendations \checkmark The patient who has suffered IMD must leave the hospital with an individualized care plan.
-The individualized care plan for patients who have suffered IMD shall describe the monitoring to be performed in order to identify immediate complications that may occur in the long term. \checkmark Furthermore, the individualized care plan shall include an extensive list of professionals, schools, associations, foundations and institutions that can help the patient affected and his / her families to manage their new life, not forgetting to include those public or private institutions, which can provide financial assistance.
-The patient who has suffered from IMD and their families should be informed of the following potential long-term consequences: - Hearing loss - Orthopaedic sequelae (damage to bones or joints) - Skin lesions (scarring from necrosis) - Psychosocial issues ľ - Neurological and developmental disorders They should be informed of the characteristics of the disease, its prevalence, case fatality, morbidity, and the usual means of transmission, etc., to try to minimize the guilt that usually appears in all those people closely involved with the patient.
-The individualized care plan shall include delivery to the family of a free printed copy of this Clinical Practice Guideline in its version for patients, families and caregivers. \checkmark Hearing and neurologic tests should be performed to any patient who has suffered IMD, in order to establish a treatment as soon as possible if necessary.
+The patient who has suffered IMD must leave the hospital with an individualized care plan. / The individualized care plan for patients who have suffered IMD shall describe the monitoring to be performed in order to identify immediate complications that may occur in the long term.
+V Furthermore, the individualized care plan shall include an extensive list of professionals, schools, associations, foundations and institutions that can help the patient affected and his / her families to manage their new life, not forgetting to include those public or private institutions, which can provide financial assistance.
+The patient who has suffered from IMD and their familie should be informed of the following potential long-term consequences: - Hearing loss Orthopaedic sequelae (damage to bones or joints) Skin lesions (scarring from necrosis) , - Psychosocial issues V Neurological and developmental disorders - Renal failure They should be informed of the characteristics of the disease, its prevalence, case fatality, morbidity, and the usual means of transmission, etc., to try to minimize the guilt that usually appears in all those people closely involved with the patient.
+The individualized care plan shall include delivery to the family of a free printed copy of this Clinical Practice Guideline in its version for patients, families and caregivers.
+Hearing and neurologic tests should be performed to any patient who has suffered IMD, in order to establish a treatment as soon as possible if necessary.
 D Before discharge, the family should be offered the possibility to acquire the appropriate skills to engage with the basic care of the paediatric patient.
-D When the patient is far from the hospital, the opportunity to acquire skills related to specialized care should be offered.
-D Providing the family with psychological support will help them to decide and mitigate the intensity of PTSD if it appears. \checkmark Healthcare professionals should be offered the means to enable them to acquire effective communication skills.
-14 4 nas been
+D When the patient of far from the hospital, the opportunity to acquire skills related to specialized care should be offered.
+D Providing the family with psychological support will help them to decide and mitigate the intensity of PTSD if it appears.
+Healthcate professionals should be offered the means to enable them to acquire effective communication skills.